-This article will guide you through how to create and manage Purchase Receipts and update stock levels in iVendNext, ensuring a seamless and efficient procurement process.
+This article outlines the steps to create and manage Purchase Receipts and update stock levels in iVendNext.

 A Purchase Receipt is a document that confirms the receipt of goods from a supplier.
 It serves as proof that the items delivered match the Purchase Order and updates your inventory system with the received quantities.
 Purchase Receipts are essential for maintaining accurate stock levels and ensuring that your financial records reflect the actual goods received.